Validark/rbxts-Object-To-Tree/README.md

 ###### Note: This plugin in no way guarantees that objects defined in TS this way will exist at run-time.
 Scripts can rename instances, move them around, or delete them.
 Don't do those things if you want the definition to be valid.

 ###### Link to io-serve [here](https://www.npmjs.com/package/io-serve)

-## Help wanted

-If someone would like to make an icon for this plugin, it would be much appreciated!